If Instructional Designers Ran The World

 We would outlaw multimedia incompatibility issues.

-Forget worrying about MOV, FLV, MPEG-4 and A4V video formats.
+Forget worrying about all the different graphic and video formats.
 If instructional designers ran the world, all multimedia incompatibilities would be legal violations.
-There would be only one streamlined video format and one audio format.
-In addition, when you moved files between the Mac and PC, nothing would shift or change.
+There would be only one compressed graphic or video format and one for audio.
 This would be strongly enforced.

 When your kids misbehave, they would be required to get online attitudinal training.